psantema/extra_territorial_visits/README.md

   IDyear      - unique identifier for each individual for each year

-brx (contains all occupied breeding boxes) year_ - box   - unique identifier for each nestbox
+brx.csv (contains all occupied breeding boxes) year_ -
+  box   - unique identifier for each nestbox

-coor (contains coordinates for all nest boxes) box - unique identifier for each nestbox x   - x-coordinate y   - y-coordinate
+coor.csv (contains coordinates for all nest boxes) box - unique identifier for each nestbox x   - x-coordinate y   - y-coordinate

-distance (contains distances between all combinations of nestboxes) box1      - box2      -
+distance.csv (contains distances between all combinations of nestboxes) box1      - box2      -
   distance  - distance in meters

-ep (contains all cases of extra-pair paternity) year_       -
+ep.csv (contains all cases of extra-pair paternity) year_       -
   ID          - unique identifier for each individual box         - box of focal individual box_partner - box of extra-pair pertner of focal individual

-lin (contains start date of nestbuilding for each nest) year_ - box   - unique identifier for each nestbox lin   - day of start nest building  (1 = Jan 1)
+lin.csv (contains start date of nestbuilding for each nest) year_ - box   - unique identifier for each nestbox lin   - day of start nest building  (1 = Jan 1)

-distance (contains distances and neighbourhood orders between all combinations of occupied nestboxes)
+distance.csv (contains distances and neighbourhood orders between all combinations of occupied nestboxes)
   year_	    -
   box1	    -
   box2	    -